sachinchoolur/angular-flash/contributing.md

 1. Fork and clone the repo.
 1. Run `npm install` to install all build dependencies (including Grunt).
-1. Run `grunt` to grunt this project.
+1. Run `grunt` to compile the code.
+1. Run tests as described on README.md.

 Assuming that you don't see anything on red, you're ready to go.
 Just be sure to run `grunt` after making any changes, to ensure that nothing is broken.